How (and Why) I Use Shamanic Medicine and Psychedelics to Prepare for My Own Death

 There’s no guarantee when any of us will go, or under what circumstances, but if the opportunity presents itself at the time, I would like to have cultivated the ability to be calm and accepting.
 To approach the process, even through the potential anxiety, pain and fear, while still being able to embody a sense of tranquility, kindness, and love, and to be able to embrace my departure as present and curious as possible.

-To finish up, I wanted to point out that there will of course be those that may never consider the implications of how we spend our time here on Earth, and how that might affect what may happen after we die.
+Many people will never consider the implications of how we spend our time here on Earth, and how that might affect what may happen after we die.
 Especially if one leaves no perspective open to consider that death of the physical body, may not mean the ultimate termination of one's existence.

 What truth can be found in these concepts of death, is hard to say for sure.
 But the possibility that my own actions in this world might affect any potential experiences in the great unknown after death, further propels me to live a healthy, kind, loving, peaceful life.